mpnally/Terrifically-Simple-JSON/README.md

 * `_isA` is used to declare the type(s) of an entity.

 `_id` is fundamental to TD-JSON. `_idType` is an optional-use feature.
-`_isA` needn't really be built into TS-JSON, but it makes it a bit easier to talk about the concepts and it is generally useful.
+`_isA` needn't really be part of TS-JSON, but it makes it a bit easier to talk about the concepts and it is generally useful.

 ## Tutorial